nortd/lasersaur/manual/driveboard.md

 - `R (kOhm) = 47*I/(7-I)`

+Alternatively you can also remove these resistors and use the dip switches of the stepper driver to set the current.
+See the driver's manual on how to do this.

 Software Installation
 ---------------------
-The DriveBoard runs the LasaurGrbl firmware on the Atmega328 chip and LasaurApp on the BeagleBone.
+LasaurApp runs on the DriveBoard and consists of three parts: frontend, backend, and firmware.
+The frontend runs in the browser, backend on the BeagleBone, and firmware on the Atmega328 chip.

 For the assembled version of the DriveBoard follow the [LasaurApp setup](lasaurapp.md).
 When building from scratch you will also have to get the Arduino bootloader onto the Atmega chip.
 This can be done with an Arduino and the Arduino IDE.
 The actual flashing of the firmware and continuous updates can then be done from LasaurApp.

 Safety Systems